 And it varies greatly between individuals.
 Some people are perfectly content never leaving their home country.
 But these days it seems like we aren’t able to stay put in one place more than a few hours, days, months, years – we’re a restless generation seeking experiences as opposed to things.

-And there’s a good reason for it.
+And there’s a good reason why we love travel.

 It doesn’t take a scientist to prove that we’re a generation who love to travel, but it will take a scientist and apsychology blogto prove that people who are constantly wanderlusting may have it in their DNA.